On the existence of a conformal and an absolutely continuous invariant measure for transcendental entire maps: Proof of results

-\end{prop} \begin{proof} By Ahlfors Spiral Theorem~\cite{Ha89}, transcendental entire functions of finite order have only a finite numbers of tracts, then we assume without loss of generality that for $f\in \mathcal{F}$ there is only one tract $T $.
+1. By Denjoy-Carleman-Ahlfors theorem implies that the transcendental entire functions of finite order have only a finite numbers of tracts.
+We will assume for simplicity that for $f\in \mathscr F$ there is only one tract $T$, and there is no complication in the generalization to a finite number of tracts.